• Skip to primary navigation

 The perfect degree of chewiness is achieved by using the right proportion of white to brown sugar.
 Brown sugar has molasses (20% for dark brown sugar and 10% for the light one) and, as a result, provides extra moisture compared to white sugar.
 Extra moisture means a chewy texture.
 So play around with the proportions of white and brown sugar to create cookies that have the perfect texture for you.
 We liked our oatmeal chocolate chip cookies to be chewy.

-We will then add some of the dry ingredients to this wet mixture, followed by the oats.
+We will add some dry ingredients to this wet mixture, followed by the oats.

 A whole wheat version can easily be achieved by replacing up to half of the all-purpose flour with whole wheat flour.